ykotturi/socialmedia-feedback-workshop/README.md

 **<a href="https://scholar.google.com/citations?user=Q6Ju9MwAAAAJ&hl=en" target="_blank">Yasmine Kotturi</a>** is a PhD student in Human-Computer Interaction at Carnegie-Mellon, and a member of PrototypePGH!
 Yasmine builds software tools to help amateur and professional creators (crafters, designers, makers) receive effective feedback throughout their design process.
 Last summer at <a href="https://www.etsy.com" target="_blank">Etsy</a>, she researched how thousands of Etsy sellers (based in the U.S., U.K., and India) connect with peers online to navigate the many uncertainties that arise in digitally-mediated work.

 **<a href="http://allieblaising.com/">Allie Blaising</a>** is Communication Studies and Data Science undergraduate at Cal Poly, San Luis Obispo.
-She studies how technology increasingly mediates work and uses her social science background to design technologies.
-Over the last two years, she studied the tactics and tools online freelancers use to navigate their work, as well as the unique challenges in these new forms of work.
+She studies the tactics and tools online freelancers use to navigate their work, as well as the unique challenges in these new forms of work.
 She is also a freelance photographer and Vice President of Outreach of Women in Business at Cal Poly, where she hosts professional and personal development workshops with small business owners and local entrepreneurs.

 **<a href="">Jenny Yu</a>** is an undergraduate student at Carnegie-Mellon studying Electrical and Computer Engineering.